seinecle/blog/_posts/2022-09-08-gephi-code-retreat-2022-impressions.md

 I wrote [tutorials for Gephi](https://seinecle.github.io/gephi-tutorials/), and I continued using Gephi in most of my research projects to this day (on [collusion in European markets](https://onlinelibrary.wiley.com/doi/full/10.1111/jcms.12232), [dynamic inter-banking financial networks](https://www.risk.net/journal-of-network-theory-in-finance/2462066/dynamic-visualization-of-large-financial-networks), and new ways to identify [communities on Twitter](https://management-aims.com/index.php/mgmt/article/download/4245/10254?inline=1).

-# What did I do / deliver?

-I worked the full week on creating a plugin for Gephi that will allow a user, directly while using Gephi, to export the network they are working on to the web.
-The network will be viewable and explorable from the browser, and shareable with a simple url.

-[A short video with a live demo available here](https://www.twitch.tv/videos/1579615061?t=01h28m54s) explains all the details.

-It is important and fair to note that the plugin leverages 2 key resources that I did not develop myself - [Alexis Jacomy](https://twitter.com/jacomyal) and [Ouestware](https://www.ouestware.com/en/) developed and designed them:

-- the library to visualize the networks on the web, which is called [Retina](https://ouestware.gitlab.io/retina/beta/)
-- the roadmap to actually export the network to the web, which involves creating a Gist on Github, and [which is publicly discussed here](https://github.com/gephi/gephi-plugins/issues/262#issuecomment-1231627948).

-The plugin is not released yet, as it needs to be reviewed and will probably be released with a bunch of other deliverables produced by other contributors during this week.
-You can [check the code here](https://github.com/gephi/gephi-plugins/tree/web-publish-plugin/modules/WebPublishPlugin), and see that I continue to push updates to refine it.

 # If you'd like to see the Gephi week or what I'm doing